dasanor/microbase/ecomm/docs/sources/api/promotion.cartPromotions.md

-# tax.cartTaxes
+# promotion.cartPromotions

-This method is used to calculate the Cart taxes.
+This method is used to calculate the Cart Promotions.

 # Arguments

-This method has the URL https://server/services/catalog/v1/tax.cartTaxes and follows the [MicroBase API calling conventions](../calling-conventions.html).
+This method has the URL https://server/services/promotion/v1/promotion.cartPromotions and follows the [MicroBase API calling conventions](../calling-conventions.html).

 Argument | Required | Type | Example | Description